AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #51

-Extended plugin system — custom specialists and detectors
+Extended plugin system — custom specialists and detectors done

 Plugin types beyond v1: custom contradiction detector, custom assertion store, custom routing strategy, custom scoring components.